sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [The Odin Project](https://www.theodinproject.com/home) : The Odin Project provides a free open source coding curriculum that can be taken entirely online.
 - [Udemy](https://www.udemy.com/) : Whether you want to learn or to share what you know, you’ve come to the right place.
 As a global destination for online learning, we connect people through knowledge.
 - [Scaler](https://www.scaler.com/topics/) : A curated interactive space for aspiring programmers to learn and master their coding skills.
 Also help in job interview.
+- [HackerRank](https://www.hackerrank.com/) : A great place for beginner coders to practice coding and hone their problem solving skills.
+This also helps them prepare for job interviews.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>